 Japan will host the quadrennial FIVB Volleyball Women’s World Championship from September 29 to October 20.
 The 18th edition of the tournament, which began in 1952, will take place in various cities throughout the country.

-The 24 teams have been divided into four pools of six teams playing in a Round Robin system with the top four teams in each pool advancing to the second round.
-The 16 teams will be split into two pools of eight (first and second from Pool A and B, third and fourth from Pool C and D in one group, third and fourth from Pool A and B, third and fourth from Pool C and D in one group, third and fourth from Pool A and B and first and second from Pool C and D in the other).
+The 24 teams have been divided into four pools of six teams playing in a round-robin system with the top four teams in each pool advancing to the second round.
+The 16 teams in the second round will be split into two pools of eight (the top teams from Pools A and D in one group, and the top teams from Pools C and B in the other).

-The top three teams in each of the two second round pools will advance to the third and final round.
-The four winners will be placed in the two pools with the second and third-placed teams drawn.
-The round will consist of a Round Robin system with the top two teams in each pool advancing to the semifinals.
-A 5th rank match will take place on the same day as semifinals.
+The top three teams in each of the two second round pools will advance to the third round.
+The two second round pool winners will be placed in different third round pools with the second and third-placed teams drawn.
+The round will consist of a round-robin system with the top two teams in each pool advancing to the semifinals.
+A 5th rank match will take place on the same day as the semifinals.
 The 103rd and last match of the tournament will be the final.